rudderlabs/rudder-blog/content/blog/rudderstack-supports-google-analytics-as-a-cloud-extract-source.md

 ---
-title: "RudderStack Supports Google Analytics as a Cloud Extract Sourcee"
+title: "RudderStack Supports Google Analytics as a Cloud Extract Source"
 siteMetadescription: "RudderStack now supports Google Analytics as a Cloud Extract source.
 Seamlessly ingest your customer event data and route it to your data warehouse or your favorite third-party destinations."
 featureImg: ../assets/supportsgoogleanalytics.png
 category: Product Announcements